Get Rid of Whiteflies on House Plants

 whitefly, whiteflies

 These tiny winged insects will likely be found on the undersides of leaves where they suck plant juices, causing the leaves to turn yellow and appear limp.
-They secrete honeydew -- a sticky substance which encourages growth of sooty mold.
+They excrete sap called honeydew -- a sticky substance which encourages growth of sooty mold.
 Honeydew is sweet and sometimes attracts ants that like to feed on it.

 You'll see them flutter around like snowflakes when an infested plant is disturbed.